floooh/floooh.github.io/_posts/2016-01-12-cmake-dependency-juggling.md

 code using my rendering module that *depends* on my rendering module needs to know the search path, but not all the other code in my engine.

 *Linker dependencies* don't suffer from this 'global variable' problem, but it is tedious to maintain a flat list of dependencies for many executable targets.
 Let's say my rendering module requires OpenGL on Linux, and Direct3D on Windows.
-All executables need to link against GL on Linux, and d3d11.lib on Windows.
-Next the rendering module also supports Metal on OSX.
-If I'm maintaining a flat linker dependency list in the executable cmake files, I need to touch dozens of cmake files in a complex object to add the new linker dependencies to the executables.
+This means all executables need to link against GL on Linux, and d3d11.lib on Windows.
+Now the rendering modul is extended to also support Metal on OSX.
+If I'm maintaining a flat linker dependency list in the executable cmake files, I need to touch dozens of cmake files in a complex project to add the new linker dependencies to all executables.

 ## The Solution: